 - Representing a Korean contractor in LCIA London proceedings arising from the construction of an Ethylene Vinyl Acetate plant in Saudi Arabia

 - Representing the Bahraini marine works contractor in connection with an ICC arbitration in Singapore arising from the construction of a power and desalination plant in Algeria

 - Representing a Chinese state owned power company in LCIA London proceedings arising from the construction of a power and desalination plant in Iraq

 International Dispute Resolution – Acting as Arbitrator and Mediator

 Adrian Hughes has many years of experience in resolving international disputes, ranging from sitting as judge or arbitrator to chairing dispute boards and acting as mediator or in other forms of ADR.

-Recent examples of international arbitral appointments include:
+Current and recent international arbitral appointments include:

 He has conducted many domestic arbitrations as sole arbitrator particularly arising from construction disputes and Lloyds’ insurance disputes.